top of page

 Google Image search for "Color," 2022

-Ultimately, How Color Became a Technology offers a new interdisciplinary and transhistorical method for studying color across media forms.
-It also points to a larger dialectic at play in the history of capitalism and consumer culture in the United States—between the often invisible standards and norms that govern the world we move in and the promises of emotional and aesthetic fulfillment that are dangled in front of us and indefinitely foreclosed.
+Ultimately, How Color Became a Technology offers a new interdisciplinary method for studying color across media forms applicable to a wide range of historical contexts.
+It also points to a larger tension in the history of modern consumer culture: between the often-invisible technical norms that govern the world we move in and the promises of emotional and aesthetic fulfillment that are dangled in front of us and indefinitely foreclosed.

 Working Table of Contents: